One of the main assets of Manzanos is the number of hectares of vineyard in property

 The harvest is mechanized throughout the vineyard in trellises, with special grape harvesters that exhaustively select the grape in its optimum state of maturity.

-As for the climate, the climatic conditions, with wet and cold winters and dry and hot summers, and rainfall of less than 300 litres per square metre, are optimal for vine health, harmonious maturity and quality viticulture, oriented to obtaining great wines.
+As for the climate, the climatic conditions, with wet and cold winters and dry and hot summers, and rainfall of

 The different terrains, the climate and the differences between varieties favor diversity and allow us to create wines that show the potential and characteristics of each sub-area.